 Step 4: Download the SSL certificate file

-Secure communications between Tableau Server and the External Repository using SSL is not required but recommended.
+Secure communications between Tableau Server and the External Repository using SSL is not required but is recommended.

 Configuring High Availability for your PostgreSQL DB